nzsc-incubator/nzsc_single_player_gooey/README.md

 Click [here](https://nzsc-org.github.io/nzsc_single_player_web) to play the finished product.

+If you already know how to play NZSC, you're good to go.
+Otherwise, read [the handbook](https://nzsc-org.github.io/nzsc_handbook/book/).

 ## Query-string flags
 You can optionally pass in flags to the web app via the query-string (e.g., `https://nzsc-org.github.io/nzsc_single_player_web?disable_autofocus&seed=0xbada55`)